locaal-ai/obs-urlsource/README.md

+# ⚠️ Stalled ⚠️ This project is not under active development

-# URL/API Source - Connect Anything to OBS
+## URL/API Source - Connect Anything to OBS

 <div align="center">